-Step one – What is in the property pool?
+Step one – What is in the property pool/asset pool?

 Establish what is in the property pool by identifying and valuing the property of the parties, including assets, liabilities and superannuation.
 This involves making a list of all items and their current values.

 Step two – What were the contributions of each party?

 Assess the contributions of each party to the property pool.
 Contributions come in many forms: financial, parenting, homemaker and non-financial contributions.